Eastern Hunting Regulations

 Game Bird Hunting Regulations and Guides are updated annually.

 Please be aware at all times of local and national regulations to ensure the safety of others and the sustainability of game bird hunting.

 Hunting in the Eastern region

-We have produced a brochure on game bird hunting in the Eastern Region.
-Inquire at your local sports shop or Eastern Fish & Game office for a copy, or click here to download.
+A brochure on game bird hunting in the Eastern Region is available at your local sports shop or Eastern Fish & Game office.
+Or click here to download it.